infinum/qa-handbook/Tools/Using Xcode - Location mocking.md

 ![](/img/location2.png)

 There are several locations you can already choose from, but if you need to import custom locations you’ll need to generate GPX file first.
-You can do it on many sites, this one does the trick well enough: http://www.elsewhere.org/journal/gmaptogpx/.
+You can do it on many sites, [this one](http://www.elsewhere.org/journal/gmaptogpx/) does the trick well enough.
 Pick your location on the map in upper left corner, click “Update”, and in the lower right corner name your file and download it in desired format.

 There are two ways to import GPX files to project.